Shattered assumptions theory: The world is meaningful

 The second fundamental assumption addresses not only why events happen in our world, but why they happen to specific people.
-A meaningful world is one that makes sense--it is one in which we can see the contingency between a person and his or her outcomes.
+A meaningful world is one that makes sense--it is one in which we can see the contingency between a person and their outcomes.
 In other words, an outcome, positive or negative, makes sense when it corresponds to the person's behavior or character; such a world is predictable and what happens to us is not random.
 When an unjust event happens to an 'undeserving' person it is viewed as unfair or wrong.
 On the flipside, it is assumed that a good person encounters positive events, and that careful people who engage in the right behaviors can avoid negative outcome such as serious illness or debilitating accidents.
 Bad, careless people are expected to experience negative events.
 When a person who is good in the eyes of their loved ones dies young of an illness, it seems unfair, particularly to the loved ones of the deceased.
 Thus, the early death of someone who is "deserving of good things" can shatter the assumption that the world is meaningful or logical.